 Negotiating with creditors is often a good way to reduce your debt load and get some relief from nagging creditor calls.
-If you decide to bargain with your creditors, however, be sure avoid some common pitfalls.
+If you decide to bargain with your creditors, be sure avoid some common pitfalls.
 By knowing what not to do, you can increase your chance of successful negotiations.

-Here are some of the most common mistakes people make when negotiating with their creditors:
+Here are some of the most common mistakes people make when negotiating with their creditors.

-- Secured creditors.
+Secured creditors.
 These types of creditors have an interest in some sort of asset (car, boat, land, and the like).
 If you don't pay the debt, this creditor is allowed to take the property.

-- Unsecured creditors.
+Unsecured creditors.
 These types of creditors allow debtors to purchase goods on credit without any security (Home Depot, Target, and the like).
 If the debtor does not pay, this creditor cannot go to the debtor's home and take back the merchandise.

-Some unsecured creditors may try to convince the debtor that they are actually secured creditors and will threaten to take back merchandise.
+Some unsecured creditors might try to convince the debtor that they are actually secured creditors and will threaten to take back merchandise.
 If you know if the debt is secured or unsecured, you won't be fooled by this tactic.